microsoft/sarif-tools/README.md

 - `"Severity"` - the SARIF severity for the record.
 One of `error`, `warning` (the default if the record doesn't specify) or `note`.
 - `"Code"` - the issue code from the result.
+- `"Description"` - the issue name from the result - corresponding to the Code.
 - `"Location"` - the location of the issue, typically the file containing the issue.
 Format varies by tool.
 - `"Line"` - the line number in the file where the issue occurs.
 Value is a string.
 This defaults